Are you looking for a new, exciting and varied career, where no two days are the same? If so, then the role of a police officer could be for you!

 For uniformed roles, you'll be allocated a place on the next available intake and allocated a uniform fitting appointment.

 For staff roles, you will receive information about a start date, be provided with an offer letter, the terms and conditions applicable to the role and receive contact from your line manager.

 - The 26 weeks of police training will be classroom-based.
 Police officers and police staff trainers will deliver the course at a police-training establishment.

 - This is a non-residential course designed to help maximise learning potential both academically and practically and start developing operational policing skills.

 - The classroom syllabus is based on the curriculum developed by the College of Policing, which covers all areas required for the role of a police constable.
 Various e-learning packages alongside fitness, first aid and personal safety training will also be undertaken.

 - At various stages of the course, student constables will need to demonstrate their understanding and knowledge through informal and formal assessment processes.
 This will include multiple choice examinations, assignments and practical assessments.

-- Following the successful completion of year one-student officers will commence a period of tutoring at an operational police station with a qualified tutor.
+- Following the successful completion of classroom-based learning officers will commence a period of tutoring at an operational police station with a qualified tutor.
 Successful completion of the tutor phase will allow student constables to be placed on independent patrol.

-- In years two and three, whilst working in an operational environment, student constables on the apprenticeship will be working towards achieving a degree in Professional Policing Practise whilst Degree holder student constables will be working towards achieving a Graduate Certificate in Professional Policing.
+- In years two and three, while working in an operational environment, student constables on the apprenticeship will be working towards achieving a degree in Professional Policing Practise while degree holder student constables will be working towards achieving a Graduate Certificate in Professional Policing.